ppy/osu-wiki/news/2021/2021-01-14-performance-points-updates.md

 ---

-A big thank you to everyone involved in these changes, and especially to [**Xexxar**](https://osu.ppy.sh/users/2773526), who has floated the major triad of the top-level changes this time around, performing all the formulaic wizardry required to make them tick largely on his own.
+A big thank you to everyone involved in these changes, and especially to ::**Xexxar**::{ user-id=2773526 }, who has floated the major triad of the top-level changes this time around, performing all the formulaic wizardry required to make them tick largely on his own.

 —osu!team